 Do you use 'I' to create a familiar voice?
 Or, 'we' to express the collective?
 Or 'you' to sound conversational?
 Or 'they' to seem detached?

 Writing in the first person carries the greatest authority because you're assuming responsibility for what you're writing.
-The trouble is that readers recoil from the pronoun 'I' because it reminds them that they are not experiencing what's written.
-The fix is to use first person but submerge the 'I'.
-Instead of "I heard the bells ring" say "The bells rang" or the "The bells began to ring".
+The trouble is that readers recoil from the pronoun 'I' because it reminds them that they're not experiencing what's written.
+The fix is to use first person but submerge the 'I.' Instead of "I heard the bells ring" say "The bells rang" or the "The bells began to ring".
 Write in the 1st person but weed out all the pesky I's.

-Create an alternative online identity.
-Give your digital doppelganger a name and a writing voice that's distinct from yours.
+Create an alternate online identity.
+Give your digital doppelganger a name and a writing style that's distinct from yours.
+Make a list of adjectives that would define your style.
+Like heavy, tentative, and aggressive.
 See what you learn.
-Make a list of adjectives that would define your voice.
-Like heavy, tentative, and aggressive.
-Use these to change your voice and style.